spotinst/help/src/docs/managed-instance/getting-started/create-a-new-managed-instance.md

 ### Configure Scheduled Actions

 - You can choose one of two options – predetermined Running hours, or custom scheduled actions.
-  - With the “Run instance only during these hours” option, once you configure the time window the managed instance will be “Paused” outside of it.
-At the beginning of the next window, it will be automatically “Resumed” along with its persisted resources.
+  - With the `Run instance only during these hours` option, once you configure the time window the managed instance will be `Paused` outside of it.
+At the beginning of the next window, it will be automatically `Resumed` along with its persisted resources.

 <img src="/managed-instance/_media/gettingstarted-create-new-16.png" />